-Interested students should contact the Cooperative Education and Career Services Office a semester in advance.
+Interested students should contact the Cooperative Education and Career Services Office at least one semester in advance.
 Deadlines are communicated via the Grapevine.
 The director and assistant director work with students to locate co-op placements and monitor progress during placements.
 Applicants must have a minimum cumulative GPA of 2.0.